Abdelhamidelya/alx-system_engineering-devops/0x00-shell_basics/README.md

-16 100-lets_move : this script moves files with upper case letters
+16- 100-lets_move: this script moves files with upper case letter